 The Network simplifies, clarifies, and unites the efforts of TWS units to more efficiently and effectively address policy concerns by:

 - Coordinating effort.
 TWS units are made aware of policy activities occurring in other units, thereby allowing for collaboration and coordination of activities, rather than separately pursuing similar policy issues.

 - Sharing of resources and knowledge.
-The Network allows for subunits to connect with topical experts around the globe to inform advocacy actions.
-Subunits can also share letters, position statements, other documentation, and experiences to assist other subunits in their policy pursuits.
+The Network allows for units to connect with topical experts around the globe to inform advocacy actions.
+Units can also share letters, position statements, other documentation, and experiences to assist other units in their policy pursuits.

 - Engaging TWS membership.
 Members of TWS want to be engaged in policy actions.
 This Network provides clear direction to our members to help them become effectively engaged in policy issues and positively impact the outcome

 - Unifying the messages of TWS across local, regional, and national policy.
 By communicating regularly, we can strengthen our message at all levels of government by remaining consistent and clear in our approach.